Writing quotes are everywhere.

-I happen to love this quote, because although I did enjoy writing, I didn’t hit my stride until later on.
-Hearing this from John Grisham made a difference to myself as a writer.
+I happen to love the quote above, because although I did enjoy writing, I didn’t hit my stride until later on.
+Reading this from John Grisham made a difference to myself as a writer.
 I’m a slow learner and this quote tells me that I can be more than what I was here.

 Blogging is also about writing, and this quote reminds me no matter what, a blog is always big enough.

 Blogging, writing, publishing?
 It’s all the same idea when it comes to success.
-An old saying goes “if at first you don’t succeed” (the rest is left up to the reader- but the most common ending is “try, try again”) Failure is okay, but you have to know that you, and your writing is out there for people to reading.
+An old saying goes “if at first you don’t succeed” (the rest is left up to the reader- but the common ending is “try, try again”) Failure is okay, but you have to know that you, and your writing is out there for people to reading.

 E.L.
 Doctorow, whose famous book “The Book of Daniel” made me see how much I have to go as a writer, is one of my most quoted writers because it’s a constant reminder of what writing is supposed to be about.